secretvpc/llm-vscode-optimizer/docs/setup/windows11-wsl2-ubuntu.md

-# Setup: Windows 11 + WSL2 + Ubuntu
+# Windows 11 + WSL2 + Ubuntu Setup

-This guide explains how to configure a Windows 11 system with Windows Subsystem for Linux version 2 (WSL2) using Ubuntu as the preferred distribution.
-It also covers integration with Visual Studio Code.
+This document outlines how to install and configure the Windows Subsystem for Linux version 2 (WSL2) with Ubuntu on Windows 11.
+It also covers integration with Visual Studio Code for a complete AI-ready development environment.

 ---

+## Purpose

+To establish a reproducible Linux-based development layer on Windows systems using WSL2 and Ubuntu 22.04 LTS.
+This configuration is required for running shell scripts, automation workflows, and integrating LLM tools with Visual Studio Code.

+---

+## System Requirements

+* Windows 11 (Build 22000 or later)
+* Admin access to PowerShell
+* Internet connection for downloading packages
+* Microsoft Store access

+---

+## Setup Steps

-## 1. Enable WSL2 and Virtualization Support
+### 1. Enable WSL2 and Virtualization

 Open **PowerShell as Administrator** and run: